 In Pact this is a standard origin for Revenants, the restless dead, who are driven to return to earth by The Power of Hate no matter how many times they are killed.
 Bogeymen have a similar origin; generally victims of catastrophes or those who have otherwise been forgotten and slipped through the cracks of society and the world, they end up trapped in the Drains, an Eldritch Location where they are ground down to the most basic aspects of their being and then claw their way back to the real world.

 Live Action Television

-In season 2 of Supernatural, John Winchester seizes the opportunity to claw his way out of Hell when the Hell Gate opens during the season 2 finale.
+In Supernatural, John Winchester seizes the opportunity to claw his way out of Hell when the Hell Gate opens during the season 2 finale.